 The farmer gets to depend on the weekly income from the membership fees, and you get fresh, local food each week.
 One of the neat side benefits is your box may contain vegetables you’ve never cooked before.
 What better excuse to try out a new recipe.

-Most CSAs offer a set box each week – usually in multiples sizes like small, medium and large.
+Most CSAs offer a set box each week – usually in multiple sizes like small, medium, and large.
 However, some CSAs let you pick and choose what items you’d like to order each week.
 These CSAs are great for families with young kids because you can add your kids’ favorite fruits to your order so you can always have healthy snacks on hand.

 Be sure to talk with the farmer before choosing the CSA.
 You’ll want to confirm what types of produce you can expect in your weekly box and what the typical quantities are.
 You’ll also want to find out how the produce varies through the seasons.

-It’s a good idea to speak with multiple CSA farms in your area if there are more than one to be sure you choose the best CSA for your needs.
-You can ask the farmers for references from current or past CSA members before you sign up if you don’t have friends or family that are already members.
+It’s a good idea to speak with multiple CSA farms in your area if there is more than one to be sure you choose the best CSA for your needs.
+You can ask the farmers for references from current or past CSA members before you sign up if you don’t have friends or family who are already members.